Pico Systems

 Function --- none --- ---Index Preset----

-The index preset bit, when set to 1, will cause that axis' 24-bit position counter to be loaded with the value contained in the encoder preset register whenever the encoder's index (Z) signal is detected.
+The index preset bit, when set to 1, will cause that axis' 24-bit position counter to be loaded with the value contained in the encoder preset register whenever a rising edge on the encoder's index (Z) signal is detected.

 Timer Register